zeddmaxx/zeddmaxx.github.io/resume.md

 ### Honors & Achievements
+- Selected out of 1200 global engineers for the SAP Academy for Engineering’s 3month Multidimensional Engineer Program to be held in San Francisco.
+- Awarded EUR500 as travel grant to present my submission at IC2S2 2019, held @ University of Amsterdam
 - Academic Achievement - Received a cash prize of INR 10,000 for achieving CGPA 10 in my senior secondary examination.
 - Served on the Executive Committee Secretary on the university IEEE student council.

 ### Technologies
+* Java, C++ C.
 * Python - keras, tensor-flow, scikit-learn, numpy, pandas, nltk, beautifulsoup, tweepy.
 * Web Development - HTML/CSS/JS, D3.js.
 * Strong experience with REST APIs.